jvargh7/jvargh7.github.io/_projects/2_PASC.md

 ### Getting Involved
 These projects are ideal for advanced masters or doctoral students who want hands-on experience with electronic health record data.

-1. Changes in healthcare utilization before and after COVID-19 infection
+1. Healthcare utilization before and after COVID-19 infection
 2. Association of prediabetes and obesity phenotypes with incident diabetes